byuarchdi/print-headers-and-footers/README.md

 * Complex content might not flow properly from page to page (especially columnized content)
    * Please feel free to open issues with a repeatable example
 * You must call PrintHAF.print to start printing
+* Pull requests are encouraged!
+Let's make this thing great together

 ## Compatibility
 There is minimal testing right now.
 The project is designed for and manually tested on Chrome, but should work well in other major browsers.